Bruin-Racing-Baja/DAQ/README.md

 Model 21 aims to better enhance the data aquisition capabilities with our Communicating Onboard Vehicle Infomation Device (COVID).
 This is a teensy based data aquisition device, using LoRa protocol at the 915Mhz bandwidth to both record data locally and transmit it to a handheld reciever.
 The transmitter reciever pair are designed to be flexible to work with a variaty of sensors, and provide high data rates for sufficent sampling.

+## ECVT Temperature Sensor - SPICY

+Fault detection and prevention is a priority in Model 21.
+As failure due to overheating has been a known issue with ECVT performance, we aim to be able to measure and provide warnings in advance for possible temperature related failures.
+Our Sudden PressfIt Calamity detection sYstem makes use of a DS18B20 1-wire protocol thermometer.
+This small IC is capable of reading temperatures up to 125 degrees celcius, making it capable of reading the temperatures at which we suspect the pressfit to fail.
+This sensor system will be coupled with a greater effort to foster cooling of the ECVT, including but not limited to active cooling and passive cooling through cover design.

 # Dictionary

 Naming things is half the fun of it, a comprehensive list will be here.

 - COVID - Communicating Onboard Vehicle Information Device
-- BUTT - Better Underside Teensy Terminal : Teensy 4.0 Hardware Adaptor
+- BUTT - Better Underside Teensy Terminal : Teensy 4.0 Hardware Adaptor (DEAD)
 - DAQ - Data Acquistion
+- SPICY - Sudden PressfIt Calamity detection System